What To Do If Your New Kitten Has Diarrhea

 If you try giving your kitten new food, you might find that they have diarrhea as a result.

 It's important to be mindful about integrating new food into their diet.
-It's always best to start by giving your kitten a little bit of the food at first and see how they react to it.
+It's always best to start by giving your kitten a little bit of the new food mixed with their original food at first and see how they react to it.
 If they tolerate it well, slowly start to swap the old food out with the new food.
-Making this transition too quickly can cause gastrointestinal issues like diarrhea and vomiting.
+You should try to do this over at least 5-7 days.
+Making this transition too quickly can cause gastrointestinal upset and issues like diarrhea and vomiting.

 Stress